The Netherlands IJmuiden October 2018

 How we used the donation of seeds in the district of Soroca

 The multidisciplinary team of the Community Mental Health Center in Soroca district (Republic Moldova) has a beautiful tradition.
 Each spring, the beneficiaries of the Center receive a donation of seeds from the Dutch family Nico and Yolanda Swart.
 Moldovan beneficiaries of mental health community services receive seeds of vegetables and fruits.
 The seeds are carefully planted and grown by beneficiaries and families in their gardens and orchards.
 During the summer, when it is very hot, the plants are irrigated in the expectation of a richer harvest.

 Many of our beneficiaries grew up in villages.
 They ”feel” the land and know a lot of gardening secrets.
 This is also their way of being active, doing something important, interesting and useful for their families and friends.

 We would like to start by thanking the family Nico and Yolanda Swart for their donation to the beneficiaries of the Community Mental Health Center in Orhei.

 The donation was very useful for our beneficiaries.
-It had a big impact for their mobility and motivation.
-Also it helped for their relationships with their families.
+It had a big impact on their mobility and motivation.
+Also, it helped their relationships with their families.

 One of our beneficiaries has grown a special passion for cultivating flowers and vegetables.
 The offered seeds helped her to build her own small greenhouse of organic vegetables.